WillLankenau13/nationalityBias/README.md

 # Notes

 I essentially learned R while doing this project, so the code is terrible and has no comments.
-Still, some of the analysis we did I think was really cool, albeit limited.
+Still, some of our analysis and findings I think are pretty cool, albeit limited.

 # Info